 PEM-FCs are the most mature technology for marine applications, and typically use hydrogen as a mono-fuel.
 A PEM-FC utilizes a solid polymer for the electrolyte, and the anode and cathode are constructed of a porous organic molecule impregnated with a catalyst such as platinum [A117].
 A noble metal like platinum is required due to the low operating temperature of the reactions, typically less than 120 °C. The use of platinum, however, makes PEM-FC fuel cells sensitive to carbon monoxide contamination, also known as CO poisoning, so care must be taken to ensure the fuel and oxygen sources are free of contaminants.
-PEM-FCs typically have an overall efficiency of about 60% conversion of chemical energy into electrical power when using direct hydrogen.
+PEM-FCs typically have an efficiency of about 60% conversion of chemical energy into electrical power when using direct hydrogen.
+The overall efficiency is detracted due to plant parasitic loads supporting FC installations.